umc-live/hfmt.live/readme.md

 # hfmt.live
-`hfmt.live` is a web-based platform aming to enable creative uses of audio/video media streams, supported by the Hochschule für Musik und Theater Hamburg, as part of the Digital Stage project, initiated during the Covid-19 pandemic, with additional generous support from Digital Ocean's covid development initiative.
+`hfmt.live` is a web-based platform aiming to enable creative uses of audio/video media streams, developed through by the [Hochschule für Musik und Theater Hamburg *Innovative Hochschule*](https://www.hfmt-hamburg.de/innovative-hochschule/), as part of the [Digital Stage](https://digital-stage.org/?lang=en) project, initiated during the COVID-19 pandemic, with additional generous support from [Digital Ocean](https://www.digitalocean.com/)'s COVID-19 development initiative.

-The system provides a wrapper for WebRTC media streams using Mediasoup SFU as an unerlying media router.
+The system provides a wrapper for WebRTC media streams using the [mediasoup](https://mediasoup.org/) Selective Forwarding Unit (SFU) as an underlying media router.

 There is a default view for the page, but the system was designed to host user designed HTML pages (+CSS/JS), so the display layout and usage of the system has no (or very minimal) use restrictions.